sumedhpb/Natural-Disaster-Mitigation/README.md

 Users can update their status with the geolocation.
 This data can be used to identify the places to avoid, as well as the places that are relatively safe.

 	1. Places to avoid
 	The areas that are potential zones of danger and life loss are identified based on status updated from the platform users, 	  previously documented data, and other sources.Victims can refer to this information before relocating to a new place to avoid danger.

 	2. Places that are relatively safe
 	The areas that are relatively safe when compared to other places.
 People in a particular area, can mark himself safe and rate the safety of his place on a scale of 1-5.

-## Our Idea
+* Volunteers
+Brave souls, rescue forces, data scientists who are looking for data regarding the worst hit spots,areas with people looking for help can refer to this section of the platform.